How to Audit Your Blog Content

 - Content category or topic cluster

 Put this in a spreadsheet.
-This is your working document for the entire audit.
-Every piece of data you gather in subsequent steps gets added here as columns.
+This is your working document for the audit.
+Every data point you gather in later steps gets added as a column.

-Export this data and add it to your spreadsheet alongside the traffic columns.
+Export this data and add it to your spreadsheet alongside the GA4 columns.
+The content audit metrics guide lists the fields worth keeping.

 Step 4: Evaluate Content Quality